QuaiGoner/docker-box/README.md

 ## Long-distance TODO:
 - **Rendering application window only (Wayland?)**
+- Create virtual application windows dimensions based on the client (Resolution/HDR, now its hardcoded in xorg.conf and ENV)
 - EmulationStation integrated?
 - Auto-scanning of /mnt/Games
 - Add most-used cores & assets to image (probably already in the image just need to fix the paths in RA)
 - Different images for different GPUs?
-- Create virtual application windows dimensions based on the client (Resolution/HDR, now its hardcoded)